 5) Project activities are upgrades or fuel switches at power plants (e.g., the project activity is efficiency improvements at a power plant).
-Capacity additions and refurbishments to extend the life of a power plant that is at end-of-life are not upgrades.
+Capacity additions and refurbishments to extend the life of a power plant that is at end-of-life are not considered to be upgrades.